Omitting types in logic of metric structures: Complexity of spaces of types

 is closed and $K\subseteq A$ if and only if $(\forall x)((x,K)\in Z\rightarrow x\in A)$, giving the required $\bPi^1_1$ definition. \end{proof}

-If $\bfT$ has a prime model then a type is omissible in a model of $\bfT$ if and only if it is omitted in its prime model, and we have an immediate corollary to (2) above.

-\begin{coro} If $\bfT$ is a complete theory in a separable language with a prime model then the set of types omissible in a model of $\bfT$ is $\bPi^1_1$. \end{coro}

-Note that the set of complete types realized in $M$ is always dense in the logic topology and therefore if~$M$ does not realize all types then the set of complete types realized in $M$ is not closed in logic topology.
+The set of complete $n$-types realized in a model $M$ of $\bfT$ is always dense in the logic topology on $S_n(\bfT)$ and therefore if~$M$ does not realize all types then the set of complete types realized in $M$ is not closed in logic topology.
+A model~$M$ of a complete theory $\bfT$ is \emph{atomic} if the set of realizations of principal types is dense in~$M^n$ for every $n\geq 1$ (see \cite[p.
+79]{BYBHU}).
+This is equivalent to every tuple of~$M^n$ having a principal type.
 Compare the following with Proposition~\ref{P.Borel}.

-\begin{lemma} If $\bfT$ is a (not necessarily complete) theory in a separable language, then the set of all types omissible in a model of $\bfT$ is $\mathbf \bSigma^1_2$. \end{lemma}
+\begin{prop} Fix $n\geq 1$ and a countable language $L$. \begin{enumerate} \item If $\bfT$ is a complete $L$-theory with an atomic model then the set of (not necessarily complete) $n$-types omissible in a model of $\bfT$ is $\bPi^1_1$. \item If $\bfT$ is a (not necessarily complete) $L$-theory then the set of all (not necessarily complete) $n$-types omissible in a model of $\bfT$ is $\mathbf \bSigma^1_2$. \end{enumerate} \end{prop}